bfrg/vim-cmake-help/README.md

 documentation for [target\_compile\_options][target_compile_options] in your browser.

 You can set `keywordprg` directly to one of the commands.
-For example, to open the CMake documentation for the word under the cursor in a popup window with
+For instance, to open the CMake documentation for the word under the cursor in a popup window with
 <kbd>K</kbd>, add the following to `~/.vim/after/ftplugin/cmake.vim`:
 ```vim